tamjid-ahsan/Housing-price-prediction/vault/README.md

 - How to improve marketability.
 - Focus on which aspect of the house.
 - What factors to keep in mind deciding budget and required return on investment.

+I loosely followed OSEMiN framework for organizing this analysis.

 # OBTAIN